spress/spress.yosymfony.com/src/content/docs/2.0/themes.md

 ## Create a redistributable theme {#redistributable-themes}

 Your own themes can be downloaded by other users and used for building their web pages or as base for new themes.
-A theme can be installed by downloading it manually, using GIT for getting the repository or installed globally with Composer.
+A theme can be installed by downloading it manually or using GIT for getting the repository.

 To create a distributable package with Composer, you should create a repository on Github or similar site and register it in [Packagist](https://packagist.org/about) repository.